apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 The primary reason a tablet server loses its lock is that it has been pushed into swap.

 A large java program (like the tablet server) may have a large portion of its memory image unused.
-The operation system will favor pushing this allocated, but unused memory into swap so that the memory can be re-used as a disk buffer.
+The operating system will favor pushing this allocated, but unused memory into swap so that the memory can be re-used as a disk buffer.
 When the java virtual machine decides to access this memory, the OS will begin flushing disk buffers to return that